Origin-Therapy/origin-takehome-interview/README.md

 ---

 ## 🗓 Timeline
-Please submit within **4 hours** of receiving your database URL.
+Please submit within **6 hours** of receiving your database URL.
-Need more time?
-No problem — just ask.
+If you’re short on time, prioritize what best shows your strengths; quality over completeness.
+Remember: a well-executed **70%** is better than a rushed **100%**.

 ---